BetonQuest/BetonQuest/docs/Documentation/Features/Items.md

     You no longer require underscores for spaces and now need to quote the argument when you want to use spaces in it.
 See examples below.

 <div class="annotate" markdown>
-- `name`
-The display name of the item.
-If you want to specifically say that the item must not have any name, use `none` keyword.
+- `name` - The display name of the item.
 Default styling is italic.
 (1)
+If you want to specifically say that the item must not have any name, use `none` keyword.

+- `item-name` - The "item name" of the item.
+@snippet:versions:mc-1.20.6@
+Is only visible when no (display) `name` is set.
+(2)
+If you want to specifically say that the item must not have any name, use `none` keyword.

 </div>

 1. If you do not want italics, you must append `<!i>` before the name text.
 See [Minimessage Formatting](https://docs.advntr.dev/minimessage/format.html#decoration) for more information.
+2. In difference to `name` it is not italic by default and can't be changed in an amboss by players, only overridden.

 <div class="annotate" markdown>
 * `lore` - Text under the item's name.
 Default styling of lore is purple and italic.